LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 2. The conditions of an individual joint appointment must be detailed at the time of initial joint appointment in a written Memorandum of Understanding between the primary and secondary units and the faculty member.
 The Memorandum of Understanding shall include the following:

-g. address voting rights on non-personnel matters (for example, voting on curricular decisions, allocations of department/program resources, etc.);
+f. address voting rights on non-personnel matters in the secondary unit (for example, voting on curricular decisions, allocations of department/program resources, etc.);

 3. The units must agree on the proportion of the joint appointee's time that will be spent in each unit and include this information in the Memorandum of Understanding.

-4.The Memorandum of Understanding must be approved and signed by the chairs of the involved units, the faculty member, the Dean(s), and the Provost before a joint appointment takes effect.
+4.The Memorandum of Understanding must be approved and signed by the chairs of the involved units, the faculty member, the Dean(s), and the Provost/Executive Vice President for Academic and Student Affairs before a joint appointment takes effect.

-7. Joint appointees shall submit a Faculty Activity Report (FAR) and annual Faculty Activity Plan (FAP) to the chairs of the primary unit and the secondary unit.
-Each chair must provide the office(s) of the Dean(s) with summary comments on the FAR and FAP.
-If recruiting for a joint appointment, the primary and secondary units shall be represented on the search committee.
+7. Joint appointees will submit the same Faculty Activity Report (FAR) and annual Faculty Activity Plan (FAP) to the chairs of the primary unit and the secondary unit.
+Both unit heads should sign the FAR and the FAP.
+If recruiting for a joint appointment, the primary and secondary units will be represented on the search committee.

 8. The joint appointment will be reviewed periodically and is subject to renewal or termination at will by either the primary unit or secondary unit effective no earlier than the end of the semester.
-If the joint appointment is terminated or not renewed, the faculty appointment will revert to the primary unit .
-A faculty member whose joint appointment was either terminated or not renewed shall be able to use the complaint procedure (Section 2.18) by filing a complaint with the dean of the primary unit.
-For tenure-track faculty, the appointment may not extend beyond the current contract length with the primary unit nor, unless an exception is approved by the Provost, shall be more than 50% of the joint appointment be in the secondary unit.
+If the joint appointment is terminated or not renewed, the faculty appointment will revert to the primary unit.
+A faculty member whose joint appointment was either terminated or not renewed shall be able to use the complaint procedure (Section 4.2.18) by filing a complaint with the Dean of the primary unit.
+For tenure-track faculty, the appointment may not extend beyond the current contract length with the primary unit nor, unless an exception is approved by the Provost/Executive Vice President for Academic and Student Affairs, will be more than 50% of the joint appointment be in the secondary unit.